Azure/helm-elasticstack/README.md

 ## Elaticsearch Cluster

 Kibana requires an Elasticsearch cluster which can be installed using the [elasticsearch chart](charts/elasticsearch/README.md).
-You can create a deployment using the `deploy.sh` script available in the repository.
+You can create a deployment using the `deploy.sh` script available in the chart.
 Check the [README](charts/elasticsearch/README.md) file for more details:

 ```console
 ./deploy.sh -e acs -n elk